asr/fotc/README.md

 The program `agda2atp` must be compiled using the same version of Agda that was used to generate the Agda interface files.

-* Place of the ATP pragmas

-The ATP pragmas should be declared in the same module that the Agda entity (type, definition, data constructor) which it refers.